Under the Comments tab, you will see a tag cloud and smart keywords tabs, that, if enabled, should populate automatically.

 On the comments tab, the comments are displayed for each question listed in the sidebar on the left.
 If you'd like to view all of your comments, scroll down & click view all comments on the sidebar.

-You can categorize comments by custom keywords by selecting tag multiple comments button.
+You can categorize comments by custom keywords by selecting the Tag Multiple button.

-The word cloud will refresh automatically, and the "speeding" tag will appear.
+The word cloud will refresh automatically, and the "Test tag" tag will appear.

 If you'd like to see a list of all tagging rules that have been created, click the blue button labeled Tagging Rules.

 All existing tagging rules will be listed here.
-Note the "speeding" tag we created is attached to the words "speed" and "speeding."
+In the below example, the "Test tag" tag we created is attached to the words "test" and "attached."

 If you only want to look at the comments that fall underneath a certain tagging rule, click the tag circle in the word cloud.

-In this case, all the comments are filtered by the tag "speeding."
+In this case, all the comments are filtered by the tag "speeding," showing only the comments that bear this tag.

 You can generate a spreadsheet of your comment tag summary on the Results & Data tab.

-From this screen, you can also create Dynamic Reports, Download Responses, Download Contacts, and dowload Comment Data.
+From this screen, you can also create Dynamic Reports, Download Responses, Download Contacts, and download Comment Data.

-Click Comment Tags Summary to generate a spreadsheet of your comment tag data.
+Click Download Tag Summary to generate a spreadsheet of your comment tag data.

 This will automatically generate a spreadsheet in Excel and compile your tagging data for interpretation.